tgstation/common_core/The Moths.md

 ***

+# Naming Procedures

+Moths are one of the most varied in terms of how they name themselves.
+They aren't very receptive to the stereotypes humans set for them and might even name their offspring with these puns themselves.
+Most often than not moths follow these naming methods:

+(Proper Noun) + (Improper Noun)

+Examples:

+Zeus Bolt

+Chicago Wind

+Colorado Flower

+Encino Moth

+(Normal Name Mixed with a Pun)

+Examples:

+Abraflap Linton

+Hug Bug

+(Otherwise they may also have names with Scandinavian or Latin origins)

 # Speculations

 There has been an uprise in reports regarding attacks on a station situated on a classified frigid location.
 These reports all mention the same thing: There are native moths out there besetting the station in an attempt to pull victims into the icy madness below.